gamemanual0/gm0/source/docs/common-mechanisms/linear-motion-guide/rack-and-pinion.rst

 Rack and Pinion
 ===============

-Rack and pinion refers to a a toothed linear gear (the rack), meshed with a a circular gear (the pinion gear).
+Rack and pinion refers to a toothed linear gear (the rack), meshed with a circular gear (the pinion gear).
 When the pinion gear is driven, it will drive the pinion gear upwards or downwards, depending on how the rack and pinion is mounted.

 Generally, rack and pinion is a good light-use option for FTC\ |reg| teams in terms of linear extension.
 However, there are some disadvantages to rack and pinion compared to the other options of linear extension.
 Therefore, rack and pinion is generally not recommended for teams.